-Currently operating at around 60% capacity, the terminal is equipped with two Ship-to-Shore cranes on a 350m quay and a berth depth of 14.5 meters.
-It can handle vessels of up to 9,000 TEU capacity, making it the largest in Guatemala.
-The terminal handles fruits and vegetables, coffee, grains, fertilizer, fish, cotton, textiles and tobacco, which account for around half of Guatemala’s exports.
+Currently operating at around 60% capacity, the terminal is equipped with three Super Post Panamax Ship-to-Shore cranes (20 container outreach) on a 350m quay.
+With 610 reefer plugs, the terminal handles fruits and vegetables, coffee, grains, fertilizer, fish, cotton, textiles and tobacco, which account for around half of Guatemala’s exports.

 The terminal's state-of-the-art terminal operating system optimizes security, control and cargo management.
 It also enables customs and customers to operate as efficiently as possible.
-Rapid turnaround times are made possible by a convenient digital appointment system.
+Rapid truck turnaround times are made possible thanks to 5 gate lanes and a digital appointment system.
 Customers can track their containers real-time.
 Its goal is to be the maritime container terminal with the highest productivity and highest safety rates in Central America.

 At a glance